spatie/laravel-settings/README.md

 ### Faking settings

-In tests, it is sometimes desired that some settings DTO's can be quickly used values that are different from default ones you've written in your migrations.
+In tests, it is sometimes desired that some settings DTO's can be quickly used with values that are different from default ones you've written in your migrations.
 That's why you can fake settings.
 Faked settings DTO's will be registered in the container.
 And you can overwrite some or all the properties in the settings DTO:

 ```php
 DateSettings::fake([